Your two-week programme to become a healthier, happier you!

 It’s not about dieting, detoxing or quick fixes, but rather supporting you to make small changes to the way you eat and exercise so you look and feel better!
 We also want to make sure that you’ll keep your healthy habits going long after the challenge is over.

-Healthy Food Guide has put together 14 pages of practical advice about goal setting and staying motivated.
+Healthy Food Guide has put together practical advice about goal setting and staying motivated.
 There are plenty of healthy eating ideas, meal plans and simple exercise tips that will help you feel fitter, look healthier and be happier — and give you more energy than you’ve ever had before!

 If you want to lose weight, this guide will help you do that too.
 Here’s to the vital, new you!